 Wired connections, which use Ethernet cables, are generally faster and have lower latency than Wi-Fi connections.
 But, just as modern Wi-Fi hardware has advanced, modern Ethernet cables are capable of communicating at faster speeds.

 Did you recently pick up a new Ethernet cable, or did you use an Ethernet cable that came bundled with a modern router or other piece of equipment?
-It’s probably recent enough that you don’t need to worry.
+If so, that cable’s probably recent enough that you don’t need to worry.

 But, if you’re still using older Ethernet cables that have been sitting in a closet somewhere, you may want to look at upgrading them.
-If you long ago wired your house with Ethernet cables — perhaps you strung them through the walls and under the carpets to expand wired Internet access to every room — you probably have older Cat-5 or Cat-5e cables in your walls.
+If you long ago wired your house with Ethernet cables—perhaps you strung them through the walls and under the carpets to expand wired Internet access to every room—you might have older Cat-5 or Cat-5e cables in your walls.

 Is Upgrading Worth It?
 Maybe Not, But…

 Cat-6 and Cat-6a cables are more interesting.
-If you have a modern router and modern Ethernet-enabled devices, you can get faster speeds — up to 10 Gb/s from 1 Gb/s — by using Cat-6 or Cat-6a cables instead of Cat-5 or Cat-5e cables.
-The rest of your hardware has to support it, but you won’t get those above 1 Gb/s speeds unless you have good enough cables.
+If you have a modern router and modern Ethernet-enabled devices, you can get faster speeds—10 Gb/s for Cat-6a instead of the 1 Gb/s for Cat-6.
+The rest of your hardware has to support it, too, but you won’t get those above 1 Gb/s speeds unless you have good enough cables.
 If you plug all your great new network hardware into old Cat-5e Ethernet cables that you ran through your home’s walls years ago, you won’t get the full speeds.

 This doesn’t mean you should rip your home’s walls open to replace Cat-5e cable installed years ago, especially if you don’t have a need for faster local network speeds.
 But not all Ethernet cables are equal.